undergrad-partner-school

 Campus Life

-Not everything at The University of Alabama is about learning and grades: campus life is an essential part of your educational experience.
-Find out some details about campus life at The University of Alabama.
+It is not all about learning and grades at The University of Alabama: campus life is a crucial component of your educational experience.
+Find out some details about social life at The University of Alabama.

 It has a campus size of 1,026 acres.